kbaseIncubator/relation_engine_incubator/README.md

 ## Time Travelling Loaders

 There are two types of loaders supported in this repo, bulk loaders and delta loaders.

+### Bulk loaders

+Bulk loaders create load files suitable for importing into ArangoDB using `arangoimport` and are used to load the first instance of a graph into the RE.

+When loading edges collections, the `--from-collection-prefix` and `--to-collection-prefix` arguments must be used to specify the name of the node collection(s) to which the edges connect.

+### Delta loaders

-Bulk loaders are used to load the first instance of a graph in to the RE.
-From then on, delta loaders must be used to compare the next graph instance to the prior instance and calculate and apply the difference between the two graphs to the RE.
+After the initial load, delta loaders must be used to compare the next graph instance to the prior instance and calculate and apply the difference between the two graphs to the RE.

-Theoretically, the delta loader could be used to load the first instance of the graph as well, but since it will perform numerous unnecessary queries against the database to do the graph comparison, the bulk loader is typically faster.
+For small graphs the delta loader can be used to load the first instance of the graph as well, but since it will perform numerous unnecessary queries against the database to do the graph comparison, the bulk loader is typically faster.